-The rotating insulator requires special attention to ensure good switch operation.
+6. The rotating insulator requires special attention to ensure good switch operation.
 It is necessary that this stack rotate about its axis uniformly; that is, it must not "wobble" as it rotates.
-However, due to irregularities in the mounting faces of individual insulator units, it is not unusual for an insulator stack to be out of alignment several inches.
-And while this switch is designed to tolerate a certain amount of misalignment, the rotating insulator should be adjusted so that evident "wobble" is 1/4 inch or less.
+However, due to irregularities in the mounting faces of individual insulator units, it is not unusual for an insulator stack to be out of alignment six inches or more.
+And while this switch is designed to tolerate a certain amount of misalignment, the rotating insulator should be adjusted so that evident "wobble is 1⁄4 inch or less.
 The best procedure to achieve this is described on the following page.